Wills, Trusts & Probate

 What Is a Testamentary Trust?

-Essential elements of a testamentary trust include the testator’s will, the appointment of a trustee, and clearly defined instructions for asset management and distribution.
-When the testator passes away, the will enters probate, and the testamentary trust is created according to the will’s terms.
-The trustee then assumes responsibility for managing the trust assets, complying with any conditions or timelines specified in the trust document.
+Essential elements include a valid will containing the testamentary trust provisions, the appointment of a trustee, and explicit instructions for asset management and distribution.
+When the testator dies, the will enters probate, the probate court validates the document, and the testamentary trust is created according to the will’s terms.
+The trustee then assumes responsibility for asset administration, following any timelines, conditions, or rules set in the trust language.
+Clear drafting of trustee powers, beneficiary rights, and distribution triggers helps prevent disputes and guides practical administration after probate concludes.

 Essential Terms Related to Testamentary Trusts